Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 全名：make_local(clear_proxy=True)

-Make this datablock local, return local one (may be a copy of the original, in case it is also indirectly used)
+Make this datablock local, return local one (may be a copy of the original, incase it is also indirectly used)

-参数：clear_proxy (boolean，可选) 。 Whether to clear proxies (the default behavior, note that if object has to be duplicated to be made local, proxies are always cleared)
+参数：clear_proxy (boolean，可选) 。 Whether to clear proxies (the default behavior,note that if object has to be duplicated to be made local, proxies are always cleared)

 返回：This ID, or the new ID if it was copied